mreginato/skimmingLoci/README.md

  `bash skimmingLoci.sh`

- * you can place the skimmingLoci.sh file in your path to make things easier.
+ * You can place the skimmingLoci.sh file in your path to make things easier.

 Deactivate skimmingLoci